sanctity2k5/form-validation/README.md

 # form-validation
-A simple form calidation using yup and react-hook-form
+A simple form validation using yup and react-hook-form